Scientology status by country: Canada

 The 1997 Freedom of religion and belief: a world report by the Human Rights Centre of the University of Essex stated that "the Church of Scientology has been recognised as a religion [in Canada] through several administrative decisions on matters such as tax exemption and authorisation to perform marriages."
 The Varsity, a student newspaper, reported in 2007 that the Church of Scientology's ministers can perform marriages in Canada and that Scientologist public servants are allowed to take time off work for Scientologist holidays.
-A 2008 article in the Torontoist stated that the Church does not have status as a federally registered charity for tax purposes.
+A 2008 article in the Torontoist stated that the Church (Note: Use of "Church" or "the Church" is a common shortened form of "Church of Scientology"; see The Church (Scientology).) does not have status as a federally registered charity for tax purposes.
 Religious scholars Douglas E. Cowan and David G. Bromley stated in a 2006 publication that "Scientology has yet to receive official recognition as a religion in Canada".

 Chile

 As of 2009, Scientology had been considered a cult.
 The Constitution of Chile provides for freedom of religion, and a religious group in Chile may apply for legal public right status (comprehensive religious nonprofit status).
 As of 2012, Scientology did not have legal religious recognition.